aabanakhtar-github/CustomECS/README.md

 # CustomECS
 Toy ECS that improves performance by optimizing cache lines and preventing cache misses.
-Based on the framework by Austin Morlan.
+Based on the framework by Austin Molan.

 ## Example
 ```C++